Bar Rochford

 • Brisbane Inner

 Brisbane’s West End neighbourhood might be renowned for its cheap and cheerful bars, but this definitely isn’t one of them.
 Behind the floor-to-ceiling velvet curtain, more than 500 bottles await, with some seriously luxe drams on offer.
-As with any good whisky bar, the atmosphere is old-world inspired featuring a counter made of one solid polished plank, mining-style light fixtures, Chesterfield couches, plenty of exposed brick and crusty wax candles that appear to have been dripping since day dot.
+As with any good whisky bar, the atmosphere is old-worldly, featuring a counter made of solid wood, mining-style light fixtures, Chesterfield couches, plenty of exposed brick and crusty wax candles that appear to have been dripping since day dot.
 Five stacked shelves house the bottles from all corners of the globe, complete with a sliding ladder to access the goods.
-Scottish, American and Australian nectar are the usual offenders, but Japan and Ireland give ‘em a run for their money too.
-Curiously named cocktails that are something of a potion are a big part of Cobbler’s offering too, take for example the sweet, fluffy and light Operation Eisenfaust of Fords Gin, macadamia-infused Lillet, egg white, coconut and citrus with a dusting of nutmeg.
+Scottish, American and Australian nectar are the usual offenders, but Japan and Ireland give ‘em a run for their money, too.
+Curiously named cocktails are a big part of Cobbler’s offering – they're always evolving and include some very interesting ingredients.

 Time Out tip: Ice, ice, baby.
 Hand-cut blocks are Cobbler's thing.

-Where: 7 Browning Street, West End, Brisbane, QLD
+Where: 7 Browning St, West End, Brisbane QLD

 Morag Kobez